• Skip to main content

 Bushman’s Hill

 Visit the site of one of Parkes’ first gold mines, which operated over 100 years ago.
-Bushman’s Hill is an enjoyable place to take a walk, with walking tracks to the top of the hill passing by some interesting historical relics.
+Bushman’s Hill is an enjoyable place to take a walk, with amenities and walking tracks to the top of the hill passing by some interesting historical relics.
 The site is also home to the Wiradjuri Ampitheatre and Garradyang Garden.

 Kelly Reserve